GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Background

 The performance of the agent is measured with expected cumulative per-timestep rewards, referred to as return:

 where $\tau$ are trajectory unrolls of horizon $H$ of the policy $\pi$ in $\mathcal{M}$.
-An optimal agent can be learned by maximizing~\Cref{eq:rl_objective} via gradient descent with respect to the policy, also known as policy gradient~\citep{sutton1999policy,schulman2017proximal}.

-\paragraph{Inverse Reinforcement Learning} If the reward $r$ is not specified, it can be learned from demonstrations of an expert policy $\pi_E$.
+An optimal agent can be learned by maximizing~\Cref{eq:rl_objective} via gradient descent with respect to the policy, also known as policy gradient~\citep{sutton1999policy,schulman2017proximal}. \paragraph{Inverse Reinforcement Learning} If the reward $r$ is not specified, it can be learned from demonstrations of an expert policy $\pi_E$.
 In particular, the classical IRL objective learns a reward whose optimal return is attained by the expert~\citep{ng2000irl,syed2007game}:

 More recent IRL approaches learn a discriminator that distinguishes between expert and non-expert demonstrations~\citep{ho2016gail, swamy2021moments}.
 The likelihood of the agent's data under the trained discriminator can be implicitly thought of as a reward.
+Modern approaches often frame this as a divergence minimization problem, matching the state-action visitation distributions of the learner and the expert.
 These approaches utilize gradient based methods to optimize their objectives.

 \paragraph{Evolutionary search} As an alternative for cases where the objective is not readily differentiable, gradient-free methods can be employed.
 One such method is evolutionary search, which maintains a set of candidate solutions (called a population) and applies variation operators to improve it ~\citep{salimans2017evolutionstrategiesscalablealternative, evolutionarycomputing, geneticalgorithmsearch}.
 These operators include mutation, where a hypothesis is partially modified, and recombination, where two hypotheses are combined to produce a new one.
 Each variation is evaluated using a fitness function, which measures the quality of a given hypothesis.
 Starting with an initial population, evolutionary search repeatedly applies these variation operators, replacing hypotheses with higher-fitness alternatives.